thomasknoll/public/README.md

 =======

 My public self.

-I state my opinions with authority, but that doesn't mean I'm right.
+(Or, at least a github version of it.)

+I have strong opinions which are loosley held, because I value conversation over dogma, and being influenced over being right.

 Please feel free to create issues for discussion.

 ------
 Feel free to fork this and make it your own public self.

-I forked this from Buster and haven't edited much of it yet.
+I forked this from Sean Bonner, who forked it from Buster.
+So far, I am just poking around, and haven't edited anything.
 Consider everything here in progress.